benhurdavies/magic-router/README.md

   // OPTIONAL
   // type is optional for customizing the request type for methods.
   // It can be 'get', 'post' or any verb.
-  // default will be 'use' as in app.use(...
+  // default will be 'all' as in app.all(...
   type: {
     // type overrides will come here  <methodname>:<verb>
     foo: 'get',